liuhu-bigeye/enctc.crnn/readme.md

 **Connectionist Temporal Classification with Maximum Entropy Regularization** Hu Liu, Sheng Jin and Changshui Zhang. *Neural Information Processing Systems (NeurIPS)*, 2018.

+## Abstract
+Connectionist Temporal Classification (CTC) is an objective function for end-to-end sequence learning, which adopts dynamic programming algorithms to directly learn the mapping between sequences.
+CTC has shown promising results in many sequence learning applications including speech recognition and scene text recognition.
+However, CTC tends to produce highly peaky and overconfident distributions, which is a symptom of overfitting.
+To remedy this, we propose a regularization method based on maximum conditional entropy which penalizes peaky distributions and encourages exploration.
+We also introduce an entropy-based pruning method to dramatically reduce the number of CTC feasible paths by ruling out unreasonable alignments.
+Experiments on scene text recognition show that our proposed methods consistently improve over the CTC baseline without the need to adjust training settings.
+Code has been made publicly available at: https://github.com/liuhu-bigeye/enctc.crnn.

 ## Requirements
 * python2